Home

 Self-grooming brushes

-Help kitty with his/her grooming session by providing him or her with a self-grooming brush.
+Help kitty with her grooming session by providing her with a self-grooming brush.
 There are several options to choose from.
 Some brushes can be mounted on the wall while others can be placed on the floor.
 You cat will certainly enjoy these brushes.

 Tips for choosing the right pet groomer